 - Preheat oven to 200F and line a rimmed baking sheet with parchment paper.

-- Cut cranberries in half and toss in a bowl with sweetener and oil (this recipe has been changed from boiling the berries until the pop because cutting them is easier and not nearly as messy!).
+Cut cranberries in half and toss in a bowl with sweetener and oil (this recipe has been changed from boiling the berries until they pop because cutting them is easier and not nearly as messy!).